Customizing the Boot Process

 kiwi-overlay

-Allows to boot disk images configured with the attribute overlayroot set to true.
-Such a disk has its root partition compressed and readonly and boots up using overlayfs for the root filesystem using an extra partition on the same disk for persistent data.
+Allows to boot disk images with the attribute overlayroot set to true.
+A disk like that has its root partition compressed and readonly.
+The disk boots up using overlayfs for the root filesystem with a separate partition on the same disk for persistent data.

 kiwi-repart

-Resizes an OEM disk image after installation onto the target disk to meet the size constraints configured in the oemconfig section of the image description.
-The module takes over the tasks to repartition the disk, resizing of RAID, LVM, LUKS and other layers and resizing of the system filesystems.
+Resizes an OEM disk image after installation on the target disk to meet the size limits configured in the oemconfig section of the image description.
+The module takes over the tasks of repartitioning the disk, resizing RAID, LVM, LUKS and other layers as well as resizing the system filesystems.

 kiwi-lib